Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

 Where:

-* `qx` - The source code of the administrative GUI interface, it is based on `javascript library qooxdoo <http://qooxdoo.org>`_
+* `qx` - The source code of the administrative GUI interface, is based on `javascript library qooxdoo <http://qooxdoo.org>`_
 * `web` - The server side web resources and project's Java code
-* `tomcat` - Apache Tomcat configuration files to start the server in the development mode using maven cargo plugin
+* `tomcat` - Apache Tomcat configuration files start the server in the development mode using maven cargo plugin

 Configuring the database connection